QuikTrip: Locations

 All stores are owned and operated by the company.

 In the Atlanta and Dallas/Fort Worth metro areas, QuikTrip competes head to head with RaceTrac, an Atlanta-based convenience store chain that is very similar to QuikTrip inside and out.
 Both chains tend to have new clean facilities with abundant on-site lighting and a large convenience area.
 In many cases, the two competitors are located directly across the street or on opposite street corners from one another.
 In 2017, QuikTrip began expansion into the Austin and San Antonio metro areas, in direct competition with another similar rival, Buc-ee's.
 QuikTrip entered the Abilene, Texas market on June 3, 2021, with a travel center at Old Anson Road and Interstate 20.

 Because the company operates stores in Iowa and Illinois, and retains the trademarks to the name within those states, competing chain Kwik Trip uses a different name for their stores in those states, Kwik Star.

+As mentioned above, despite its Oklahoma base QuikTrip traditionally did not operate in Oklahoma City or its suburbs due to an informal agreement with the Brown family, owners of the 7-Eleven franchise in that area, where both chains did not infringe on each other's territory.
+For much of its history, 7-Eleven stores in OKC operated under a long-standing license and differed slightly from the national chain; when the parent company bought out the Browns in 2020, QuikTrip soon after announced plans to build locations in the state's capital.
+A similar non-competition agreement exists in North Carolina with the Sheetz chain, which is also privately owned and operates on a similar business model; QuikTrip has territorial rights to the greater Charlotte market, while Sheetz operates stores in much of the rest of the state.

 QuikTrip has 102 locations in the Phoenix metropolitan area, but none located within the city limits of suburban Scottsdale.
 This is due to a city ordinance that regulates the design and build of gas and service stations within city limits.
 Neither the city nor the company will give in to the other (QuikTrip will not build a station conforming to the ordinance and Scottsdale will not make an exception for QuikTrip), therefore Scottsdale is the only city in the Phoenix area without a QuikTrip.

 The company has run into similar issues in Overland Park, Kansas, but it is more from a desire to make the city more "pedestrian-friendly".